CodeOfficer/jquery-ui-rails-helpers/README.md

 AccordionHelper
 ---------------

 Helps generate HTML for use with the jQuery UI Accordion plugin.
-(Examples are in HAML, because your views should be in HAML. http://haml-lang.com/)
+(Examples are in HAML. http://haml-lang.com/)

 Usage is identical to the Tabs helper.